Best Way to Prepare for CFA® Exam

 mess is the only alternative...>

 Be your own CFA exam prep manager .
 See which readings to do each week.
 Mark them as done or partially done as you study.
-Control your progress every week, e.g., on Sunday even – or especially – if you didn’t do all as scheduled.
+Control your progress every week on Sunday even – or especially – if you didn’t do all as scheduled.
 That’s OK.
-After you sum up one week, you can edit the next and add the overdue readings.
+After you sum up one week, you can edit the next, e.g. add the overdue readings.
 But what you should do first is find out if you’re a Fixer or a Grower – because you’ll want to think differently about your exam prep depending on your profile.
-You can read more about it in our post on how to study for CFA exam with success and stop exam prep mess.
+You can read more about it in our post on how to study for the CFA exam with success and stop the exam prep mess.

 here execution happens >